IVCities/YouBike-Plus/README.md

 - The GIS layers were set in CRS TWD-97, with few exeptions in WGS-84.
 Encoding were Big-5.

 - For trouble shooting, please contact: info@ivc.city

+- If you only need YouBike raw csv data (date: 2017.01.03) we used in QGIS, you can download the zip file outsite qgis folder.